GuptaAman777/Rename-Tool/README.md

 ## How to Use

 ### 1. Running the Application
-1. Download and extract the `.exe` file from the release section.
+1. Download the `.exe` file from the release section.
 2. Double-click on `RenameTool.exe` to launch the application.

 ### 2. Renaming Files